ibm-cloud-docs/vpc/instance_metadata_vpc_identity_operations.md

 Identity certificates are required to successfully enable and use encryption in transit between virtual server instances and {{site.data.keyword.filestorage_vpc_full}} shares.
 To generate an identity certificate for the instance, make a `POST /identity/v1/certificates` call with the identity access token and a certificate signing request (CSR).

-You can obtain the certificate signing requests (CSRs) from the open-source command-line toolkit, [OpenSSL](https://docs.openssl.org/){: external}.
+You can obtain the certificate signing requests (CSRs) from the open source command-line toolkit, [OpenSSL](https://docs.openssl.org/){: external}.

    1. The following command generates a *Certificate Signing Request* (CSR) and *RSA Key Pair* by using openssl.
 When you run the command, replace the country code `US` with your two-digit country code in `'/C=US'`.
       ```sh